sipcapture/homer/README.md

 ![HEP](https://img.shields.io/badge/text-syslog-green.svg)
 ![HEP](https://img.shields.io/badge/text-CDRs-green.svg)

+## Introduction

-**HOMER** is a robust, carrier-grade, scalable Packet and Event capture system and VoiP/RTC Monitoring Application based on the [HEP/EEP](http://github.com/sipcapture/hep) protocol and ready to process & store insane amounts of signaling, rtc events, logs and statistics with instant search, end-to-end analysis and drill-down capabilities.
+**HOMER** is a robust, carrier-grade, scalable Packet and Event Observability framework for VoiP/RTC Monitoring Applications based on the [HEP/EEP](http://github.com/sipcapture/hep) protocol and ready to ingest insane amounts of signaling, rtc events, logs and statistics with instant search, end-to-end correlation and drill-down capabilities.

 **HOMER** is already used by large enterprises, voice network operators, voip service providers and traffic carriers worldwide, has been implemented as a service in 3rd party voice platforms and is suitable for production.

-**HOMER** 7+ is delivered as a set of modular components and building blocks to be used stand-alone or in combination with other platforms.

 **HOMER** 10+ reimagines the platform as a headless observaility solution using standard protocols and visualization tools such as Grafana.